 - Portland cement

-- Plastic cup or container to measure all four ingredients (1 part of each)
+- Plastic measuring cup or container to measure out the four ingredients (1 part of each)

 - Paint stick to mix

 - Cooking spray (acts as a release agent)

 We don’t mind storing bags of the three main ingredients (peat, cement and perlite) because we’ll likely make more hypertufa.
 However, because you’ll need only a bit of each item, if this is your first project, beg and borrow a few cups of each ingredient from family or friends who might have extra to spare.
 We were able to get peat moss from my MIL so only had to buy the portland cement and perlite.

 Work out of Direct Sunlight

 Find a sheltered spot to work in – out of direct sunlight and wind – to keep your hypertufa from drying out too fast.
 We worked in the garage and laid down a sheet of plastic onto the floor in case we had any spills.

 Don some gloves and spray the inside of the larger bowl and the outside of the smaller bowl with the cooking spray (make sure you get the rim too).

 Set the bowls aside with the small bowl facing down and the larger one facing up to contain the cooking oil.